Costa Rica Digital Nomad Visa Guide (2024)

 Are you eligible if you are a US Green Card holder?

-US green card holders don’t enjoy the same privileges as US citizens.
+US Green Card holders don’t enjoy the same privileges as US citizens.
 Although they are welcome to apply for the digital nomad visa, they can do so in person only if they first get a tourist visa.

 There are over 90 countries that require a tourist visa to enter Costa Rica.
-US green card holders should check whether their country of origin is on that list, and, if that’s the case, get a tourist visa to enter Costa Rica and apply for the digital nomad visa.
+US Green Card holders should check whether their country of origin is on that list, and, if that’s the case, get a tourist visa to enter Costa Rica and apply for the digital nomad visa.

 How do I get a digital nomad visa for Costa Rica?